 Online Transcription Tool

-Next, you choose your language and set up your own vocabulary for special pronunciations (think company name) in step 2.
+Next, you choose your language and set up your vocabulary for special pronunciations (think company name) in step 2.

 We also like to auto-submit the file once it’s loaded and then submit it for transcription.

-Import Subtitles Into Video Hosting Platform
+Import Subtitles into Video Hosting Platform

 Let’s get those caption files onto your favorite platform!